-Two canteen staff, Lisa, and Marcia, are employed by the P&C for the daily management of the canteens.
+Our canteen staff, Lisa, Kristy and Joelle are employed by the P&C for the daily management of the canteens.
 Other school canteens rely heavily on parent/carer volunteers, however due to low volunteer numbers we must employ staff which results in a reduced number of opening days.
 All parents/carers and community members are encouraged to assist and volunteer their time in the canteen so that opening days can be maintained and possibly increased.
 All volunteers receive a free meal for their child or themselves.
-If you can volunteer a couple of hours a term, please contact Lisa or Marcia on Senior Campus 0481 789 068 or Junior Campus 0466 873 758.
+If you can volunteer a couple of hours a term, please contact Lisa,Kristy and Joelle on Senior Campus 0481 789 068 or Junior Campus 0466 873 758.